Common Questions About Experiencing A Serious Injury or Wrongful Death of a Loved One

 Not every injured driver needs to pursue a lawsuit to get injury coverage after a crash.
 There are several different options available to pay for your medical costs after a Florida car accident, including:

 - MedPay.
 Medical Payment Insurance Coverage, or MedPay, is an optional benefit that helps cover Florida car accident costs.
-MedPay covers the co-pay that your PIP requires, which can be an additional one or two thousand dollars.
+MedPay covers the co-pay that your PIP requires, which can be up to two thousand dollars.
 Depending on the coverage you've selected, you may be able to use MedPay for costs that PIP insurance doesn't reimburse.

 - Health insurance.
 If your medical bills exceed the amount paid for through your auto insurance, you can submit claims to your personal health insurance providers.
 Your health insurance carrier usually wants you to exhaust as much as you can through your car insurance before accessing health care benefits.